Climate action

 The plot illustrates Gibraltar’s journey to reach the net zero target, giving a timeline of historical emissions from 1990 to present day, and then five-year emission limits (or ‘carbon budgets’) to achieve net zero by 2045.
 All emissions are presented compared to 1990 levels.
 Hovering the cursor over a particular year will show more detailed data.

 From 1990 to 2014, historical emissions are derived from the UK's national inventory.
-From 2015-2019, outputs from Gibraltar's city-scale inventory are used to provide greater granularity and accuracy in emission estimates.
+From 2015-2022, outputs from Gibraltar's city-scale inventory are used to provide greater granularity and accuracy in emission estimates.
 For more information on the city-scale inventory, see our emissions section.

-From 2020 to 2045, Gibraltar’s carbon budgets are presented.
+From 2023 to 2045, Gibraltar’s carbon budgets are presented.
 Each carbon budget provides a five-year, statutory cap on total GHG emissions, which should not be exceeded, in order to meet the Gibraltar's emission reduction commitments.
 The targets have been set for the first budget period of 2020-2024, with subsequent budget periods presented as indicative targets only.

 The plot illustrates one of the key challenges for Gibraltar.
-Gibraltar’s emissions have increased since 1990, peaking in 2015 at over 60% above 1990 levels.
+Gibraltar’s emissions have increased since 1990, peaking in 2016 at over 80% above 1990 levels.
 To reach Gibraltar’s net zero target by 2045, emissions must first reduce to 1990 levels, and then continue to significantly reduce to zero.

 For more information, see the Gibraltar Climate Change Strategy.